ni/nimble/packages/nimble-components/src/banner/specs/README.md

 The banner is a standalone component that spans the width of its containing element, presenting, from left to right, an icon (dependent on Error/Warning/Info type), an optional title, an optional plaintext message, an optional action button or link, and an optional close control.
 The banner is intended to display short messages (recommended three lines or fewer) that communicate some persistent state or condition.

+In this initial implementation, we will not limit the height of the banner.
+It will grow to fit the text that it is given.

+When the user presses the close button, we will hide the banner (and fire a `close` event).

 ### API

 *The key elements of the component's public API surface:*